Collection Management and General Guidelines

 Scholar Works primarily collects scholarly and creative work created by Harding University faculty, staff, and students.
 'Scholarly' work may include formal presentations, grey literature (research posters, conference papers, academic papers, white papers, technical reports, program evaluations, etc.), data or datasets, or any other work, irrespective of format, which is of potential value to scholars and practitioners in any discipline.
 'Creative' work may include artistic and literary creations, computer code (software, applications, etc.), or any other work, irrespective of format, which is a creative expression of an individual's disciplinary skill or knowledge.

 Faculty or University employees may recommend material to the Library for inclusion.
 Significant new projects need to be coordinated with Brackett Library and approved by the Director of Brackett Library, especially those that will require additional staff time, storage space, new formats, or digitization resources.

 Content in Scholar Works is deemed 'open access' because it is openly available and free for personal use (as permitted by U.S. copyright law).
-Content is not required to be distributed under a Creative Commons license.
+Distributing content under a Creative Commons license is not required.